-Metro Health, an affiliate of University of Michigan Health, reduced stroke treatment door-to-needle time from 53 minutes to 29 minutes, saving each stroke patient roughly 48 million brain cells and greatly improving the probability of surviving a stroke without major disabilities.
-They accomplished this by changing the way teams communicate in support of care delivery for stroke patients.
+University of Michigan Health-West (UM Health-West), reduced stroke treatment door-to-needle time from 53 minutes to 28 minutes, saving each stroke patient roughly 48 million brain cells and greatly improving the probability of surviving a stroke without major disabilities.

-“We wanted to make sure our patients receive the fastest, highest quality care, because every moment that passes without treatment is the loss of someone’s brain cells, which directly impacts their quality of life,” Dillon Fassett, Process Improvement Coordinator of the Comprehensive Stroke Center at Metro Health.
+“We wanted to make sure our patients receive the fastest, highest quality care, because every moment that passes without treatment is the loss of someone’s brain cells, which directly impacts their quality of life,” said Dillon Fassett, Program Coordinator - Process Improvement & Integration at UM Health-West.

 The neuroscience team kicked off the project and evaluated process improvement approaches and clinical decision support tools.
 Process improvement experts analyzed workflows and engineered workflow enhancements that included electronic health record alerts.

 The team quickly realized the Stroke Center needed a communication solution to help minimize delays in patient care delivery and to connect specialty physicians, emergency medical services (EMS), and people across departments such as neurology, radiology, nursing, laboratory, and pharmacy.
 They knew a unified communication solution would allow the entire stroke care team to communicate and prepare for a stroke patient before an ambulance even arrives at the hospital’s emergency department (ED).